 Our Foundation Stage is an integral first step to your child’s career at Pearson Primary School.
 It is within the Foundation Stage that we will first teach your child about the school’s core values and this sets the tone for all of your child’s future years in our school.
 In line with the whole school curriculum key drivers, we focus on teaching children the skills to be successful members of a community, keen learners of language and confident explorers of the world around them.

-Our ambition for the Foundation Stage curriculum aligns exactly with our whole school curriculum ambition.
+The Statutory Framework for the Early Years Foundation Stage (EYFS) sets the standards for promoting the learning, development and safety of children in our setting.
+Additionally, our ambition for the Foundation Stage curriculum aligns exactly with our whole school curriculum ambition.
 We expect that all children are academically ready for the demands of their next stage of education and that they are highly effective at interacting with the world for the benefit of themselves and others.
 In the Foundation Stage, this requires us to deliver a curriculum that provides all children with the pre-requisite knowledge that they require to be ready for Year 1.
 We provide a broad and balanced curriculum which enables every child to develop personally, emotionally, physically, creatively and intellectually to their full potential.

 Alongside daily teaching sessions, we provide a fun and stimulating environment in which we can provide your child with new experiences to explore and opportunities to practise and apply what they have learned.
 Our curriculum is flexible enough to build on your child’s interests and previous experiences and we firmly believe that children thrive best when there is a strong partnership between the school and the child’s family so we make sure that this relationship is strong through face to face and online communication.
 We really do want to get you know you and your family well for the benefit of your child’s education.

 Outdoor learning is a key part of our Foundation Stage provision and children will be expected to work outside every day.
 Warm coats and wellies are a must!